apache/cassandra-java-driver/manual/core/pooling/README.md

 This feature is enabled by default.
 Here are the default values in the configuration:

 ```
-datastax-java-driver.connection {
-  heartbeat {
+datastax-java-driver.advanced.heartbeat {
   interval = 30 seconds

   # How long the driver waits for the response to a heartbeat.
 If this timeout fires, the heartbeat
   # is considered failed.
   timeout = 500 milliseconds
-  }
 }
 ```